-2. The recipient may receive assistance only for herself/himself for her/his dependent family member.
+2. The recipient may receive assistance only for themselves or their dependent family member

-- Funeral expenses.
-However, does not cover travel, gas or lodging to attend a funeral.
+• Funeral expenses, i.e burial.
+However, travel, gas or lodging to attend a funeral are not covered.

-- Extenuating circumstances will be considered on an individual basis.
+• Extenuating circumstances will be considered on an individual basis by the chair.

 4. The maximum annual amount an applicant may receive is $500.

 5. An applicant may only receive assistance once in a 12-month period.